AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 ```

-Event occurring in January 2006 (id=605943) has been improperly recorded as economic losses of 150 Billion US dollars.
-After some research we found that the numbers are more in the 300 million dollars range.
-See paper USGS _____.
+The event occurring in January 2006 (id=605943) has been improperly recorded as economic losses of 150 Billion US dollars.
+After some research we found that the numbers are more in the hundred million dollars range.
+See paper USGS Open-File Report 2006–1182, which describes the phenomena and economic losses.

+### Making the correction from Billions to Millions
 Replace the "B" of billions by "M" (millons):

 ```r